DannyBen/victor-book/src/key-concepts/tags.md

 ## Character Escaping

-By default, plain text values are escaped automatically.
-In case you need the values to remain untouched, add a `!` suffix to the element's name.
+By default, plain text values are automatically escaped (e.g., `&` becomes `&amp;`).
+If you need the values to remain untouched, add a `!` suffix to the element's name.

 ||| :icon-ruby: Ruby Input
 ```ruby